 When an antiques dealer finds himself in possession of a strange and unusual chair, he assumes it’s just another piece he’ll have trouble selling.
 But every time he gets get rid of it, the chair returns to wreak havoc on his life...Published in 1981, The Heirloom will delight fans of demonic possession and haunted objects.

-Restaurant critic Charlie McLean and his son, Martin, are looking forward to long a weekend together in the rural town of Allen’s Corners, Connecticut.
+Restaurant critic Charlie McLean and his son, Martin, are looking forward to a long weekend together in the rural town of Allen’s Corners, Connecticut.
 Little do they know, they’ve made a reservation at a restaurant that serves a particular kind of meat (hint: it walks on two legs).
 Fans of body horror will revel in this terrifying and disgusting tale—but maybe skip lunch before cracking it open, okay?

 This post is sponsored by Open Road Media.
 Thank you for supporting our partners, who make it possible for The Lineup to continue publishing the terrifying stories you love.